712 related texts · 8 related myths · Page 3 of 15

 That's a glimpse into the story of Joshua taking over leadership from Moses.
 The moment had arrived.
 Joshua was ready, dressed for the occasion, prepared to step into the daunting ...

-It wasn't always a simple, smooth affair, as we learn in the fascinating accounts woven into the tapestry of Jewish legend.
-Imagine the scene: Moses, nearing the end of his life, i...
+It wasn't always a simple, smooth affair, as we learn in the fascinating accounts woven into the tradition of Jewish legend.
+The scene: Moses, nearing the end of his life, is deter...

 What would you do?
 What wisdom would you impart?
 This is the poignant scene we find ourselves in with Moses, nearing the end of his earthly journey.
 According to Legends of the Jew...